DavideTriso/form-controls/documentation/ARIA-VALIDATE.md

 * match: 'No match'
 * customRegex: 'Regex match returned "false"'
 * ajax: 'server says no!'
 * ajaxError: 'Server error.'
-(This message is displayed it the xhr request was not successfull)
+(This message is displayed it the xhr request was not successful)

-(More about validation functions in the section 'Validation').
+(More about validation functions in the section **'Validation'**).

 The default error messages can be overridden in the init statement of a control block: